-Nilmini Rubin, vice president for International Development at Tetra Tech, recently discussed “how we can connect four billion people to the internet and save money” on the World Economic Forum (WEF) technology blog.
+Nilmini Rubin, executive vice president for International Development at Tetra Tech, recently discussed “how we can connect four billion people to the internet and save money” on the World Economic Forum (WEF) technology blog.
 All opinions expressed in this post are the author's own.

 In her post, Nilmini explains the importance of and strategies behind adopting a build once approach—installing internet infrastructure as part of traditional infrastructure projects.